-HELD: Yes.
+Yes.
 As an "overnight guest," the defendant had a reasonable expectation of privacy in the house.
 The entry to arrest him, made without a warrant, consent, or exigent circumstances, was a violation of the Fourth Amendment.

-DISCUSSION: The Fourth Amendment protects privacy.
-While the defendant in this case was not the legal owner of the home, he was an "overnight guest" there.
+DISCUSSION: While the defendant in this case was not the legal owner of the home, he was an "overnight guest" there.
 This fact allowed him to create a reasonable expectation of privacy in the home.
-An overnight guest "seeks shelter in another's home precisely because it provides him with privacy, a place where he and his 44 possessions will not be disturbed by anyone but his host and those his host allows inside."
+An overnight guest "seeks shelter in another's home precisely because it provides him with privacy, a place where he and his possessions will not be disturbed by anyone but his host and those his host allows inside."